Scream (character): Patricia Robertson

-The Scream symbiote (still bonded to Donna's corpse after having absorbed Donna's consciousness) is resurrected by Knull and goes to help Cletus Kasady harvest the codices of previous civilians who at some point had been bonded to symbiotes.
+The Scream symbiote (still bonded to Diego's corpse after absorbing her consciousness) is resurrected by Knull and goes to help Cletus Kasady harvest the codices of previous civilians who at some point had been bonded to symbiotes.
 Patricia Robertson (who had previously hosted a clone of Venom) later ambushes but the Scream symbiote decides to bond to her, leaving Donna's bones behind.
 Patricia struggles for control, but eventually the Scream symbiote forces Patricia to hunt other previous hosts.

 Andi Benton

 Persuading the Scream symbiote to resist Knull's control a second time, Patricia sacrifices herself in an attempt to save Andi Benton, and the Scream symbiote bonds to Andi.
 Transformed into a black-haired version of Scream, Andi breaks free of the meathook and feels the Scream symbiote healing her wounds; reveling in the power of being bonded to a symbiote once more.
 Andi notes that she can feel not only the Scream symbiote's mental voice, but those of Carnage's doppelgänger horde.
 She feels Carnage trying to compel her to obey, but sneers that she never liked doing what she was told.
 Snaring Carnage's arm with tendril-hair, Scream unleashes a torrent of hellfire from her maw - blasting Carnage in the face.
 Retorting that Carnage thought she would have remembered immunity to fire after their last encounter, Carnage attempts to impale the new Scream like with Patricia, but she leaps over her opponent.
 Lunging at her, Carnage impales Scream and snarls that he's the voice inside her head telling her to stay and die.
 Scream snares with tendril hair and slams Carnage into the dangling meat, Andi noting that even with a symbiote she's not powerful enough to fight.
 Lamenting that she hadn't even known Patricia's name before the Scream symbiote bonded to her, Andi vows not to let Patricia's sacrifice be in vain.
 Cocooning Carnage in her hair, Scream tosses Carnage into a meat locker, slams the door and flees.
 Smashing the door off its hinges, Carnage notes that Andi has escaped and grouses of having to wait for another rematch with her before turning to harvest the Mania and Scream codices from Patricia's corpse.
 The Scream symbiote later gets seemingly burned out within Andi because of the Carnage symbiote.